vesoft-inc/nebula-community/hackathon/hackathon-2021/teams.md

 ### Computing Geeks

 * Project name: graphmatrix
-* Project Introduction: Enhance the graph computing capability of the stand-alone Nebula Graph and make this capability be compatible with the original nGQL grammar
+* Project Introduction: Enhance the graph computing capability of the stand-alone Nebula Graph and make it be compatible with the original nGQL grammar
 * Team members
    *  Min Wu
    *  Xinglu Yi